lightbug-io/docs/apps/cloud/creating-account.md

 After selecting a currency, you can choose a plan for your device.

-You can find details of each plan, and also buy them in bulk from [the shop](https://lightbug.io/shop/).
+You can find details of each plan, and also buy them in bulk via a [sales enquiry](https://lightbug.io/contact/)

 :::tabs
 == Desktop